RayenHasni/sql-data-analytics-project/README.md

 A comprehensive collection of T-SQL scripts for exploring, analyzing, segmenting and reporting on sales data stored in a SQL Server data warehouse.

 This repository is a toolkit for data analysts and BI professionals to quickly run exploratory queries, build KPI reports, and demonstrate end-to-end analytical thinking.
-It is also structured to showcase practical skills for job-seeking data analysts: data modelling, analytical SQL, window functions, aggregation patterns, and reporting via views.
+It is also structured to showcase practical skills including `data modelling`, `analytical SQL`, `window functions`, `aggregation patterns` and `reporting via views`.

 ## 🗺️ Project Roadmap